Your query is probably more common than you think; you might find the answer you’re looking for here.

 Dublin III is existing law which governs EU asylum claims.
 According to Dublin III, refugees should claim asylum in first EU country they reach.
 However, there is a clause by which if you are a minor and have close family in another EU country, you can apply to be with them while your asylum claim is considered.
 We have reunited hundreds of children with their families using this law.

-The so-called “Dubs” amendment is Section 67 of the Immigration Act 2016.
-A draft to the original law, brought by Lord Alf Dubs and passed in May 2016, which states that UK will take some “unaccompanied refugee children” already in EU before 20 March 2016 (the date of EU-Turkey deal), the number to be determined in consultation with local authorities (i.e. as long as there are spaces available).
+The “Dubs” amendment is Section 67 of the Immigration Act 2016.
+An amendment to the original law, brought by Lord Alf Dubs and passed in May 2016, which states that UK will take some “unaccompanied refugee children” already in EU before 20 March 2016 (the date of EU-Turkey deal), the number to be determined in consultation with local authorities (i.e. as long as there are spaces available).
 So not those with family in the UK, but the child has to be on their own, and for it to be in their best interests to be brought to the UK.

 Over 1050 children are now safely in the UK thanks to the legal routes we have opened.
 Mainly from France, we have also brought children from Greece, Italy, Bulgaria and Syria.